Can Marton Coding Alone Ensure Individual Secrecy?: Bridging Marton Coding and Wyner Secrecy Coding

-then in each message subcodebook $C_i(m_i)$, for all $i\in\{1,2\}$, the number of distinct $u_i^n(m_i,l_i)$ sequences that form preselected jointly typical sequence pairs tends to $2^{nR_{li}}$, with probability tending to one, as $n\to \infty$. \end {theorem}
+Satisfying the constraints in (\ref{l3a}) ensures that for all $i\in\{1,2\}$, the probability of each of the following events tends to one as $n\to \infty$: \begin{itemize}[leftmargin=*] \item The number of distinct $u_i^n(m_i,l_i)$ sequences that form preselected sequence pairs tends to $2^{nR_{li}}$, \item Over a random selection of $M_j$, $j \neq i$, $L_i$ for which $u_i^n(m_i,L_i)$ form a preselected sequence pair is asymptotically uniformly distributed. \end{itemize}

-\begin{IEEEproof}[Sketch of proof for Theorem~\ref{theorem1}] We present a sketch of proof here.
-Please refer to the extended version of this paper \cite[Appendix C]{Me3} for the complete proof.
-In order for Marton coding to ensure individual secrecy, we need the scheme to perform in the same manner as Wyner secrecy coding.
-Thus, considering the number of distinct $u_i^n(m_i,l_i)$ sequences that form preselected jointly typical sequence pairs, we need the expected value to grow exponentially large as $n\to \infty$.
-Besides, we need to ensure that each realization tends to this value, with probability tending to one, as $n\to \infty$.
-And these conditions can be met by imposing the constraints in (\ref{t1}). \end{IEEEproof}

-With Theorem~\ref{theorem1}, we have proven that asymptotically, with high probability, each message subcodebook of the Marton coding scheme has approximately all $u_1^n(m_1,l_1)$ and $u_2^n(m_2,l_2)$ sequences forming the preselected jointly typical sequence pairs.
-This implies that the random components in Marton coding $L_1$ and $L_2$ can play the role of random components to confuse the eavesdropper.
-This in turn shows that the Marton coding scheme alone is capable of providing some basic message protection and the scheme achieves the individual secrecy rate region $\mathcal{R}$ in Theorem~\ref{theorem2}.
+This shows that asymptotically, with probability tending to one, in each message subcodebook of the Marton coding scheme, approximately all $u_1^n(m_1,l_1)$ and $u_2^n(m_2,l_2)$ sequences are equally likely to form the preselected sequence pairs.
+This indicates that the random components in Marton coding can play the role of Wyner random components to confuse the eavesdropper.
+This in turn shows that the Marton coding scheme alone is capable of providing some basic message protection.